rivaldorodrigues/code-kata/README.md

 4. Check if the punctionatio remains ✅
 5. Translate an empty string ✅
 6. Test strings with only one letter ✅
-7. Make the solver function to be case insensitive
+7. Make the solver function to be case insensitive ✅
+8. Test string with two letters ✅

 ### Utility